cujojs/rest/docs/interceptors.md

 The client for the resource reference and the `clientFor` function can be provided by the `client` config property.
 This method is also useful if the request for the resource

-Index links are exposed by default under the `_links` property, and may be configured by the `target` property.
-Links may be indexed directly on the entity instead of a child object by providing a falsy value.
+Index links are exposed by default on the entity.
+A child object may be configed by the 'target' config property.

 The entire response object graph will be inspected looking for an Array property names `links`; object cycles are detected and not reindexed.